Pinafore/qb/README.md

 6. Create an [EC2 key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 7. Set the environment variable `TF_VAR_key_pair` to the key pair name from the prior step
-8. Set the environment variables `TF_VAR_access_key` and `TF_VAR_secret_key` to match your AWS credentials. **WARNING**: These are used to running Terraform and are subsequently copied to the instance to provide access to AWS resources such as S3
+8. Set the environment variables `TF_VAR_access_key` and `TF_VAR_secret_key` to match your AWS credentials.
+9. **WARNING**: These are copied by Terraform to the cluster so it has S3 access.
+See AWS configuration section for a summary of how the Terraform installs scripts treat these keys.
-9. Run `bin/generate-ssh-keys.sh n` where n equals the number of workers.
+10. Run `bin/generate-ssh-keys.sh n` where n equals the number of workers.
 You should start with zero and scale up as necessary.
 This will generate SSH keys that are copied to the Spark cluster so that nodes can communicate via SSH

+#### What do the Packer/Terraform scripts install and configure?
+This section is purely informative, you can skip to [Run AWS Scripts](#run-aws-scripts)

+##### Installed Software
+* Python 3.5
+* Apache Spark 1.6.1
+* Vowpal Wabbit 8.1.1
+* Docker 1.11.1
+* Postgres 
+* kenlm 
+* All python packages in `packer/requirements.txt`

+##### AWS Configuration
+* Creates and configures an AWS virtual private cloud, internet gateway, route table, subnet on us-west-1b, and security groups that optimize between security and convenience
+* Security Groups: SSH access is enabled to the master, all other master node ports are closed to the internet, all other instances can communicate with each other but are not reachable by the internet.
+* Spot instance requests for requested number of workers and a master node

+#### Configuration
+* SSH keys generated from `bin/generate-ssh-keys.sh` are copied to each instance.
+Each instance receives its own ssh key and all other instances have SSH access to every other instance.
+* AWS keys are copied to `/home/ubuntu/.bashrc`, `/home/ubuntu/dependencies/spark-1.6.1-bin-hadoop2.6/conf/spark-env.sh`, and
+`/home/ubuntu/.aws/credentials`.
+* **Warning**: AWS keys are printed during `terraform apply`, we plan on fixing this, but haven't yet.
+* Configure the 2 SSD drives attached to `r3.8xlarge` instances for use
+* Clone the `Pinafore/qb` to `/ssd-c/qanta/qb` and set it as the quiz bowl root
+* Download bootstrap AWS files to get the system running faster
+* TODO: based on variables download data from latest run to continue work on.

-#### Execute AWS Scripts
+#### Run AWS Scripts

 The AWS scripts are split between Packer and Terraform.
-All these commands are run from the root directory.
+Packer should be run from `packer/` and Terraform from the root directory

-1. (Optional) Packer (from `packer/` directory): `packer build packer.json`
+1. (Optional) Packer: `packer build packer.json`
 2. Terraform: `terraform apply`

-The packer step is optional because we publish the most two recent Qanta AMIs on AWS and keep the default Terraform base AMI in sync with this.
+The packer step is optional because we publish the two most recent Qanta AMIs on AWS and keep the default Terraform base AMI in sync with this.
 If you update from our repository frequently this should not cause issues.
 Otherwise, we suggest you run the packer script and set the environment variable `TF_VAR_qanta_ami` to the AMI id.